IMPORTANT NOTICE ABOUT BSBI'S RESPONSE TO COVID-19

 It is vital that we all follow the latest government advice in order to minimise risks during this time.
 Your patience, assistance and co-operation are very much appreciated as we face these challenges together.

-Across the UK and Ireland governments are considering ways in which COVID-19 restrictions can be eased.
-BSBI would strongly advise anyone considering undertaking botanical activities and plant recording away from their home to look at the latest advice provided for the country where they live to determine what is permissible and follow it to the letter.
-Guidance varies between countries and may change rapidly so checking it regularly is advised.
+Across the UK and Ireland governments are continually monitoring COVID-19 and considering necessary restrictions.
+BSBI would strongly advise anyone considering undertaking botanical activities and plant recording away from their home to look at the latest advice provided for the country and area where they live to determine what is permissible and follow it to the letter.
+Guidance varies between and within countries and may change rapidly so checking it regularly is advised.

 Where activity away from home is undertaken, please take sensible precautions based on your own circumstances: